Mieczysław Maneli: ICC: Polish Commissioner

-The economist John Kenneth Galbraith served as the American ambassador to India and got on well with the Indian prime minister, Jawaharlal Nehru.
-Galbraith was opposed to Kennedy's Vietnam policy and quietly encouraged Nehru to act as honest-broker during the peace initiatives.
-Through Galbraith was the ambassador in New Delhi, Kennedy relished the company of intellectuals and Galbraith was one of his favorite intellectuals: when Galbraith broached the subject with Kennedy, he recalled that the latter told him "to pursue the subject immediately".
-The peace plan that Galbraith and Nehru formulated called for a ceasefire and a coalition government in Saigon.
-Goburdhun, who shared Nehru's belief in neutralism, enlisted Menali in his diplomatic efforts, on the grounds that Maneli was greatly more acceptable to Hanoi than were the other members of the ICC.
-In March 1963, Maneli reported to Warsaw: "It would be desirable for the North and the guerrillas to give Diem some respite.
-Then, as Diem promised Goburdhun, he would get rid of the Americans by himself and would join the India line.
-It would be necessary to facilitate direct North-South contacts.
-This could take place in [New] Delhi, where the two sides have their representatives."

 In a report he sent to Warsaw on 5 May 1963, Maneli analysed the motives of Lalouette, Goburdhun, and d'Orlandi.
 He reported that Goburdhum regarded President Diem as a model Asian leader and was trying to convert him to neutralism, the official Indian creed during the Cold War.
 Regarding d'Orlandi, he was: "the most reticent of the three.
 Italy had no particular interests in Vietnam, outside of the general Western hope of maintaining a reasonable balance of power in Southeast Asia and of making decisions in a more thoughtful and restrained way than was the habit of the impetuous and inexperienced Americans".
-And as for Lalouette: he "had even more reason for arranging and watching over [Maneli's] future relations with Nhu...His stakes in the game were incomparably more higher and more portentous" as he wanted to open a dialogue between Saigon and Hanoi and then token cultural and economic exchanges between the two regions.
+And as for Lalouette: he "had even more reason for arranging and watching over [Maneli's] future relations with Nhu...His stakes in the game were incomparably more higher and more portentous as he wanted to open a dialogue between Saigon and Hanoi and then token cultural and economic exchanges between the two regions.
 In this way, the ground would be laid for political talks.
 Tension, suspicion, and enmity between the two governments would disappear and peace would be assured".